capital cities you’ve never heard of

 Get your fingers and toes ready – and the fingers and toes of about nine other people – and start counting.
 How many capital cities can you name?

 Depending on who you ask, there’s somewhere in the vicinity of 200 capital cities in the world.
-If you can name all of them, please tell us what you do at the bottom of this article (we guess cartographer, or perhaps pilot).
+If you can name all of them, we're assuming you're a cartographer, or perhaps pilot, or just VERY good at trivia.

 Capital city of: The Bahamas